transdigiware/blockchain/glossary.md

 {: #glossary-network}
 An instance of an {{site.data.keyword.blockchainfull_notm}} Platform service on {{site.data.keyword.cloud_notm}}.

-## Network credentials
-{: #glossary-network-credentials}
-Visible from the "APIs" screen of the Network Monitor.
-Credentials include your "key" (Username) and "secret" (Password) in the Swagger UI.
-You need to use these network credentials to authenticate before you try out the REST APIs.

-## Network Monitor
-{: #glossary-network-monitor}
-The GUI dashboard the {{site.data.keyword.blockchainfull_notm}} Platform for Enterprise networks, which allows users to view and manage the blockchain network.

 ## Node
 {: #glossary-node}
 The communication entity of the blockchain.
 There are three types of nodes: CA, peer, and ordering node.